Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: System Optimization

-Problem \eqref{Prob:RIS_opt} is not convex, due to both the non-convexity of the objective function and of the constraints.
-We thus adopt a solution based on the alternating maximization theory\cite{BertsekasNonLinear}.
-We consider the $N_R$ optimization problems, $i=1,\ldots, N_R$,

-with $\bP(\ell,\ell), \ell=1,\ldots, i-1,i+1,\ldots, N_R$ being constant during the minimization phase with respect to $\bP(i,i)$.
-Problem \eqref{Prob:RIS_opt_ith} can be solved using an exhaustive search.
-As proved in \cite[Proposition 2.7.1]{BertsekasNonLinear}, iteratively solving \eqref{Prob:RIS_opt_ith} monotonically decreases the value of the objective of \eqref{Prob:RIS_opt}, and converges to a first-order optimal point if the solution of \eqref{Prob:RIS_opt_ith} is unique for all the values of $i$.
-The corresponding optimization algorithm can be summarized as in Algorithm \ref{Alg:RIS_opt}.
+The power coefficients $\bEtad$ are constant and pre-determined at this stage.
+Problem~\eqref{prob:P1:P:passive} is nonconvex, due to both the nonconvexity of the objective function and of the constraints.
+Firstly, we relax the constraint by setting $\big|[\,\bp\,]_i\big| \!\leq\!
+1, \, \forall i \!=\!1,\ldots, \Nr$.
+The optimal solution will be finally normalized so as to meet the element-wise unit modulus constraint.
+Then, we rewrite~\eqref{prob:P1:P:passive} in epigraph form~as